6 items for $50!

-For just $40, your 2016 subscription to Two Lines Press will include 5 titles: 3 new single-author books, plus two issues of our journal of translation Two Lines.
+For just $50, your 2017 subscription to Two Lines Press will include 6 items: 4 new books, plus two issues of our journal of translation Two Lines.

-At $8.00 per item, that’s a savings of well over 1/3 off the cover price.
+That’s a savings of 40% off the cover price!
 There will also, most likely, be subscriber-only goodies popping up in your mailbox along the way . . .

-The latest issues of our acclaimed journal of international literature!
+You’ll also get the latest issues of our acclaimed journal of international literature, fully redesigned and in two colors!
 One comes in the spring, the other in the fall, and each issue includes around a dozen languages/regions to keep you up-to-date on the remarkable forms that the art of literature can take all over the world.

 Note, subscriptions are auto-renewing (which can be disabled in Paypal), and the domestic subscription requires an extra shipping fee.